wizonesolutions/todoist-sorter-node/README.md

 ## Installation (command line required)

-It is written in [Meteor](http://meteor.com), so you have to install that to use it.
-It's super-easy.
-Just copy and paste one line.
+It is written in NodeJS, so you have to install that to use it.
+See https://nodejs.org for instructions.

-Then clone this app from GitHub and run it with `meteor --settings=settings.json` AFTER you configure it..
+Then clone this app from GitHub and run it as explained below AFTER you configure it.

 ## Configuration